chevere/docs/components/Plugs.md

 ## Hook

-An hook is a type of plug that alters a variable.
-An hook must implement the `Chevere\Interfaces\Plugin\Plugs\Hooks\HookPlugInterface`.
+A hook implements [HookInterface](../reference/Chevere/Interfaces/Plugin/Plugs/Hooks/HookInterface.md) and is a type of plug that alters a variable.

 In the code below, the `__invoke` method adds functionality by removing `lfo` if `$value` ends with it.
 If you pass `rodolfo` will return `rodo`.